WHERE TO GO AND WHAT TO DO IN NORWAY

 It is best known for the scenic Flam railway and one of the most beautiful fjords of Norway – UNESCO World Heritage Site Nærøyfjord.

-Considered as one of the most scenic train journeys in the world, a short trip on the Flam railway is certainly not to be missed.
+Considered one of the most scenic train journeys in the world, a short trip on the Flam railway is certainly not to be missed.
 The fjord cruise is another must-do in Flam.

 However, there is more to see and do in the Flam area than that.
-You can visit tiny villages along the fjord, go hiking or kayaking, and the area is also known for some of the most beautiful waterfalls in Norway.
+You can visit tiny villages along the fjord, and go hiking or kayaking, and the area is also known for some of the most beautiful waterfalls in Norway.

 Europe’s longest car tunnel, the Lærdal tunnel, is nearby, or you can opt for the more scenic option and (in summer) drive one of the highest roads in Norway…

-If you are looking for a special cultural experience, one of our favorite places in Flam area is the newly opened Viking Valley in Gudvangen.
+If you are looking for a special cultural experience, one of our favorite places in the Flam area is the newly opened Viking Valley in Gudvangen.
 In this authentic Viking village, you can meet real Vikings and learn more about their history and their way of life – centuries ago, but also today.

 It’s a unique place, one I highly recommend to anyone visiting Norway.